NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

         FO_ANALYSE = analysis_td_template.o

-Of course, the way how the analysis file is written must be consistent with the analysis format specified in the fixed-order analysis card itself.
+Of course, the way in which the analysis file is written must be consistent with the analysis format specified in the fixed-order analysis card itself.
 In particular, we can set:

         FO_ANALYSIS_FORMAT = topdrawer